LW10

-LW10 is a para-Alpine and para-Nordic sit-skiing classification for skiers who cannot sit up without support.
-For international skiing competitions, classification is conducted by International Paralympic Committee (IPC) Alpine Skiing and IPC Nordic Skiing, while national federations such as Alpine Canada handle classification for domestic competitions.
+LW10 is a para-alpine and para-Nordic sit-skiing classification for skiers who cannot sit up without support.
+For international skiing competitions, classification is conducted by IPC Alpine Skiing and IPC Nordic Skiing, while national federations such as Alpine Canada handle classification for domestic competitions.

-In para-Alpine skiing, the skier uses a mono-ski, which is required to have breaks on both sides of the ski.
+In para-alpine skiing, the skier uses a mono-ski, which is required to have breaks on both sides of the ski.
 The para-Nordic sit-ski configuration has two skis.
 Skiers in this class use outrigger skis for balance, as leverage to right themselves when they fall, and for turning.
 A factoring system is used in the sport to allow different classes to compete against each other when there are too few individual competitors in one class in a competition.
-Factoring for the 2011/2012 alpine ski season was done based on subclass, with LW10.1 factoring being 0.7234 for Slalom, 0.7794 for Giant Slalom, 0.7942 for Super-G and 0.8004 for downhill, and LW10.2 factoring being 0.7399 for Slalom, 0.8152 for Giant Slalom, 0.8069 for Super-G and 0.8183 for downhill.
+Factoring for the 2011/2012 alpine ski season was done based on subclass, with LW10.1 factoring being 0.7234 for Slalom, 0.7794 for Giant slalom, 0.7942 for super-G and 0.8004 for downhill, and LW10.2 factoring being 0.7399 for slalom, 0.8152 for giant slalom, 0.8069 for super-G and 0.8183 for downhill.
 The percentage for the para-Nordic 2012/2013 ski season was 86% and for LW10.5 was 91%.